Systems of Twinned Systems: A Systematic Literature Review: Introduction

 \section{Introduction}

 Modern engineered systems are becoming more complex as they incorporate a greater number of diverse and autonomous components.
 This growing complexity is widely considered as one of the defining factors of modern systems engineering practices~\cite{incose2035}.
-A notable artifact of growing system complexity is the increased adoption of the Systems of Systems paradigm (SoS)~\cite{kotov1999systems}.
+A prominent characteristic of such complexity is the emergence of the system of systems (SoS)~\cite{kotov1999systems} paradigm.
 SoS are large-scale, distributed aggregations of independently developed and managed constituent systems~\cite{maier1998architecting}.
 These constituent systems maintain operational and managerial independence but may opt to collaborate in order to fulfill shared, higher-level goals~\cite{boardman2006system}.
-The SoS paradigm supports flexibility, scalability, and adaptability, making it especially valuable in dynamic environments~\cite{gorod2008system}.
+As a result the SoS paradigm embodies flexibility, scalability, and adaptability in dynamic environments~\cite{gorod2008system}.
+SoS increasingly extend into the virtual domain and are often comprised of constituent systems of cyber-physical in nature~\cite{olsson2023systems}.
+This sets the stage for combining digital twins (DT) and digital twin systems into SoS.

-SoS increasingly extend into the virtual domain and are comprised of constituent systems of cyber-physical in nature~\cite{olsson2023systems}.
-This shift toward heterogeneous systems sets the stage for Digital Twins (DTs).
-DTs are real-time digital representations of physical systems that enable simulation, monitoring, and data-driven control~\cite{kritzinger2018digital}.
-They have demonstrated impact across several domains, including manufacturing~\cite{leng2021digital}, smart cities~\cite{gracianoneto2023what}, and agriculture~\cite{david2023digital}.
-Although many current DT implementations are still domain-specific and centralized, recent research points toward more distributed, modular, and interoperable forms~\cite{david2024interoperability, aziz2022empowering}, highlighting the convergence of the DT and SoS paradigms, as shown in \figref{fig:quadrants}.
+DTs are fit for purpose digital representations of observable physical elements with synchronization between the element and its digital representation~\cite{ISO23247-1}, enabling simulation, monitoring, and data-driven control in one technical platform~\cite{kritzinger2018digital}.
+DTs have demonstrated impact across several domains, including manufacturing~\cite{leng2021digital}, smart cities~\cite{gracianoneto2023what}, and agriculture~\cite{david2023digital}.
+Although many current DT implementations are still domain-specific and centralized, recent research points toward more distributed, modular, and interoperable forms~\cite{david2024interoperability, aziz2022empowering}.
+This shift indeed promotes DTs as potential constituents in SoS.

-The convergence of SoS and DTs introduces a new class of systems, where multiple DTs representing diverse physical systems are integrated into a coordinated whole.
-We refer to these as \textbf{Systems of Twinned Systems (SoTS)}.
+The convergence of SoS and DTs introduces a new class of systems, in which multiple DT systems (i.e., collections of digital twins and physical twins) are integrated into a whole by SoS principles.
+We refer to these systems as \textbf{Systems of Twinned Systems}.

-\begin{definitionframe} A System of Twinned Systems comprises digitally twinned systems, organized by system-of-systems principles, in which digitally twinned systems may act as autonomous constituents and collaborate to achieve complex goals. \end{definitionframe}
+\begin{bottomlineframe} A System of Twinned Systems (SoTS) comprises digitally twinned systems organized by system-of-systems (SoS) principles, in which digitally twinned systems may act as autonomous constituents and collaborate to achieve complex goals. \end{bottomlineframe}